GNOME/gimp/devel-docs/README.md

 TODO: at least in C and in one of the officially supported binding (ideally even in all of them).

-### Porting from GIMP 2 plug-ins
+### Porting from LIGMA 2 plug-ins

 ### Debugging

-GIMP provides an infrastructure to help debugging plug-ins.
+LIGMA provides an infrastructure to help debugging plug-ins.

 You are invited to read the [dedicated documentation](debug-plug-ins.txt).